eps1lon/types-react-codemod/README.md

 For example, `ink` also has a `StatelessComponent` but you don't need to rename that type since it's not deprecated.

 ### `implicit-children`

+This transform will wrap the props type of `React.FunctionComponent` (and `FC`, `SFC` and `StatelessComponent`) with `React.PropsWithChildrne`.
+Note, that the transform assumes `React.PropsWithChildren` is available.
+We can't add that import since `React.PropsWithChildren` can be available via `tsconfig.json`.

 #### `implicit-children` false-positive pattern A